isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 58.&nbsp;What is “reasonable” will therefore depend on the facts.&nbsp; The Courts can take into account factors such as the nature of the conduct, the context in which it occurred, and the effect and impact on the victim.

 {:start="59"}
-59.&nbsp;For example, putting up a post or creating a website to whistleblow on serious misconduct may well be “reasonable” if done for a legitimate purpose and in a proportionate manner, even if it might cause harassment, or might be considered as online instigation.&nbsp;&nbsp;
+59.&nbsp;For example, putting up a post or creating a website to whistleblow on serious misconduct may well be “reasonable” if done for a legitimate purpose and in a proportionate manner, even if it might cause harassment, or might be considered as online instigation.

 {:start="60"}
 60.&nbsp;There are also safeguards to address concerns that Administrators and Platforms may be inundated with frivolous notices or notices with insufficient information.
 The Bill provides that the particulars, which an online harm notice must contain, are to be prescribed.
 We set it out clearly in a prescribed form, so that the categories of information are known upfront, and this ensures that only genuine, properly documented cases trigger the duty to act, and the Administrators and Platforms have enough information to take “reasonable steps”.